 - Giant pandas reach adulthood between the ages of four and six.
 Female pandas can reproduce until the age of 16.

 - Pandas do not mate in captivity.
-Scientist use artificial insemination for their reproduction.
+Scientists use artificial insemination for their reproduction.

 Baby Giant Panda – Baby Panda Facts